mediacms-io/mediacms/docs/Configuration.md

 ## Configuration

-A number of options are available on `cms/settings.py`.
+Several options are available on `cms/settings.py`, most of the things that are allowed or should be disallowed are described there.

 It is advisable to override any of them by adding it to `local_settings.py` .